 While you should know it by now, the most successful post title describes the post content using keywords, search terms, and a little attention-getting techniques.
 As I edit my blog posts, the post title may change before I hit publish.

 During the many Save and Continue Editing page reloads, your post title is not permanently set in stone.
 You can change it at any time during the editing process.
 However, once you hit Publish the title is cleaned up and turned into a post slug, if you are using permalinks.

 Permalinks are the permanent links to your blog posts or other content links.
-WordPress has to option to use “pretty links”, turning the numbered links into sentences:
+The address to a post is actually to the post ID number such as

 This Blog Post is About Titles

 which is the post slug.

 The term “slug” is one of the few words that comes directly from the early days of the printing press when hot lead was melted into molds of letters, which made up the words of the article.
 When it cooled, the result was a line of lead with a sentence and it was called the slug.
 Then the next column width line of text, and the next, and the next would be created, stacked on top of each other inside of a galley.
 The chase holding the galley of words and sentences in a block, or galley as some called it, would be put in the letterpress, ink would be rolled over the lead slugs, and when pressed against the paper, the words would be imprinted.

 An expert typesetter in those days could set a line of type and work the machines quite quickly, but you can imagine the frustration of spelling mistakes or last minute changes to the text or titles – a new line of type would have to be created again from the molds and inserted into the galleys before the printing began.
 Insert or remove a word, and the whole story might have to be reset in lead slugs as the width of the lines might change.
 Unlike today’s computers with easy editing abilities, once it was printed, there was no turning back.

 Today’s post slug is similar.
 It is set automatically when the post or Page is saved and maybe changed at any time.